Cereal84/CastaliaGI/README.md

 -------
  -------

-Copy the files CastaliaGI.py and CastaliaUI.pyc in the directory /bin of Castalia.
+Copy the files CastaliaGI.py and CastaliaUI.py in the directory /bin of Castalia.
 Check if CastaliaGI.py has the execution permission, if not you add it ( i.e using Linux you must use chmod +x command).